How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Introduction

 \subsection{Research Questions}

-Based on these premises, we aim to explore the dynamics of account creation and suspension during the two different major events by collecting information about suspension in a real-time fashion.
-Specifically, we will address the following research questions: \begin{itemize} \item[\textbf{RQ1}] What are the temporal dynamics of account creation (\textit{RQ1a}) and suspension (\textit{RQ1b}) around major events? \item[\textbf{RQ2}] Do new and suspended accounts exhibit different behaviours compared to active users (\textit{RQ2a})?
-What are their patterns of interactions (\textit{RQ2b})? \item[\textbf{RQ3}] What kind of content do suspended accounts share? \end{itemize}
+Based on these premises, we aim to explore the dynamics of account creation and suspension during the two different major events by collecting information about suspension in a timely fashion.
+Specifically, we address the following research questions: \begin{itemize} \item \textbf{RQ1}: What are the temporal dynamics of account creation (\textit{RQ1a}) and suspension (\textit{RQ1b}) around major events? \item \textbf{RQ2}: Do new and suspended accounts exhibit different behaviours compared to active users (\textit{RQ2a})?
+What are their patterns of interactions (\textit{RQ2b})? \item \textbf{RQ3}: What kind of content do suspended accounts share? \end{itemize}

-We will collect and analyze over 270M tweets in multiple languages, to show that the increase of activity on Twitter during the two major geopolitical events is followed by peaks of account creation and abusive behavior, exposing legitimate users to spam campaigns and harmful speech.
-In particular, we find that Twitter tends to be more proactive towards suspending newly created user accounts when they attempt to undermine healthy dialogue on the platform, compared to older existing accounts.
-We also highlight several behavioral features that differentiate users who get suspended from regular and active users, finding similar hence generalizable results in both scenarios, and providing insights for research that aims to automatically identify malicious activity.
+We collected and analyzed over 270M tweets in multiple languages, to show that the increase in activity on Twitter during the two major geopolitical events is accompanied by peaks in account creation and abusive behavior, exposing legitimate users to spam campaigns and harmful speech.
+In particular, we found that Twitter tends to be more proactive towards suspending newly created user accounts, compared to older existing accounts.
+We also highlight several behavioral features that differentiate users who get suspended from regular and active users, finding very similar results across the two scenarios, and providing insights for research that aims to better understand platforms' policies to handle digital misbehavior and online abuse.